The Bankrate promise

 Rebates typically only last a few months, and you will have to meet specific criteria in order to qualify — for instance, you may have to select a certain type of car or apply for financing through the dealership.
-Not all rebates are equal, and you may need to compare rebates at several dealerships to find the best deal.

 Is an auto rebate a good idea?

 Auto loan rebates are worth looking into if they are available.
 Rebates are applied to your down payment, your closing costs or your total loan amount.
 In some cases, your total cost to own could be lowered by several thousand dollars.

 However, you shouldn’t purchase a vehicle simply because of a rebate.
 In most cases, the selection of vehicles available for a rebate will be limited, and most rebates are restricted to new vehicles — and often, the higher-cost trims of those new vehicles.
 The draw of a rebate could tempt you to overspend on a car that doesn’t suit your needs or budget.